GoDurham: Service Expansions

 After restoring service, GoDurham started to improve existing service with the April 27th service changes, that focused that every route would see 30-minute service.
 This saw routes 9A/9B and 12B have overnight/Sunday hours and increased night/Sunday frequencies to 30-minutes on routes 6, 7, and 8.

 North Durham saw improvements on August 2024, which affected routes 1, 4, 6, and 9.
 Changes include Route 1 being partially extended to Riverside High School and route 4 being extended to Tom Wilkinson Road.
 Route 6 is extended past Duke/VA, bringing a new crosstown connection, serving Horton Road and Danube Lane, and route 9 being shortened to Duke Regional Hospital.
 All routes run every 30-minutes all day.

-East and South Durham will see improvements by 2025-2026, which affects routes 3/3B/3C, 5, 8, and 12/12B.
+East and South Durham saw improvements around August to November 2025, which affects routes 3/3B/3C, 5, 8, and 12/12B.
 Changes include frequency increases on routes 3 and 16 (renamed from 3B), route 5 extending to service NC-54, route 8 extending to serve NC-55, route 12 being shortened to NC-54 and Alston Avenue with route 12B being eliminated, and a new crosstown route connecting Durham Tech, NCCU, and The Village.
 Improvements on routes 3 and 16 will see Holloway St have a bus arrive better than 15-minutes until 7 pm weekdays, which is a first for GoDurham's history.
 However, this was since been on hold until further notice.

+In May of 2026, route 4 was added to the high frequency network, with the addition of a new route 4B to provide every 15-minute service between Durham Station and Seven Oaks Road, while route 4 continued to end at Northern High School.
+Route 4B ran between 2pm and 7pm on weekdays until August, when it was extended to all day Monday - Saturday to make route 4 continually every 15 minutes.

 Fares & Service Hours

-GoDurham is currently fare-fare until June 2026.
+GoDurham is currently fare-free through June 2027.